mifi/lossless-cut/README.md

 - Your mileage may vary when it comes to `kc` *(keyframe cut)* vs `nc` *(normal cut)*.
 You may need to try both, depending on the video.
 GoPro 6/7 seems to require Normal Cut `nc`.
 See [#121](https://github.com/mifi/lossless-cut/issues/121). [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `kc` means `-ss` *before* `-i` and `nc` means `-ss` *after* `-i`.
 - `all` *(all streams)* seems to cause wrong length in GoPro footage.
 Use `ps` instead.
 See [#146](https://github.com/mifi/lossless-cut/issues/146) and [121](https://github.com/mifi/lossless-cut/issues/121#issuecomment-522196244)
 - H265 is not yet supported natively.
 You need to convert to friendly codec from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)
+- Maybe counter-intuitively for some, cutting will remove the parts that of the video that are NOT selected.
+This is because in previous versions of LosslessCut there was no possibility to cut/merge multiple segments, but this was retrofitted later.
+Need to redesign the UI to make it more intuitive.
+See [#128](https://github.com/mifi/lossless-cut/issues/128)

 ## Troubleshooting